Wiseman325/Wiseman325/README.md

 ---

 ## 🚀 About Me
-- 🌱 Currently expanding my knowledge in **Cloud Computing, Django, and DevOps**
+- 🌱 Currently expanding my knowledge in **Cloud Computing, Deep Learning, and DevOps**
-- 💼 Final-year student in **Bachelor of Information Communication Technology** Expected to finish this year 2024.
+- 💼 ICT graduate in **Bachelor of Information Communication Technology** .
 - 🛠️  I’m passionate about creating scalable, user-focused solutions that make a real impact.

 ---